doctrine/couchdb-documentation/en/reference/introduction.rst

 By default CouchDB does not support associations.
 Of course you can just save associated identifiers in a document key, but CouchDB cannot enforce referential integrity for this associations.
 If the referenced document is deleted you will have a dangling reference to it.
 You have to be aware of this potential problem when developing an application with Doctrine CouchDB.

-Instead of saving the association reference id into a matching json document key, Doctrine CouchDB uses a special associations key in the doctrine_metadata key.
+On top of saving the association reference id into a matching json document key, Doctrine CouchDB uses a special associations key in the doctrine_metadata key to save the field names of associations.
 Using this mechanism Doctrine can use a single generic view to make all associations accessible from the "inverse side" of their relationship.
 Lets extend our example of the "Person" class, which shall now have a reference to a set of addresses and to their mother and father:

 .. code-block:: javascript

     {
         "_id": "2a9d3e2af0797fad094dded89a61c18b",
         "_rev": "1-e76c463b527734b80f9ba55965fdffdf",
+        "type": "MyProject.Document.Person",
         "doctrine_metadata":
         {
-            "type": "MyProject.Document.Person",
-            "associations":
+            "associations": ["father", "mother", "addresses"]
-            {
+        }
+        "name": "John Doe",
+        "country": "New Zealand",
         "father": "4cb8afdfdafdacbfbabf02575d210e3f",
         "mother": "884eeb55df405b43d03a5474f4371f98",
         "addresses":
         {
             "4e0f9cc999cbd2694d6dd5cc37f6ee47",
             "5091720c6b040e15eea38b46747ae0ab"
         }
-            }
-        }
-       "name": "John Doe",
-       "country": "New Zealand"
     }

 The associated php object looks like: